-The Internship seminar comprises of 120 hours for four academic credits.
-Upon completion of the Internship & Seminar, students will be able to:
+The Internship & Seminar course comprises of 120 hours for four academic credits.
+Upon completion students will be able to:

-- Demonstrate awareness of the ethics involved in doing an internship in the context of Argentina; - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of the struggles of social movements in the local agenda of human rights; - Assess the challenges faced in the fields of social movements and human rights in the context of Argentina; - Gain meaningful and practical experience in their chosen field.
+- Demonstrate awareness of the ethics involved in doing an internship in the context of Argentina, Paraguay or Uruguay; - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of the working mechanisms of the international development aid system, including project formulations and fundraising strategies; - Assess the challenges producing effective communication pieces for social change; - Gain meaningful and practical experience in their chosen field.